 In the third and latest challenge participants were tasked with developing a model to predict how corn hybrids will perform in new locations with varying environmental conditions.
 Corn is a versatile crop and one of the world's most important.
 Each year, seed companies test new hybrids in diverse locations and measure their performance.
 But, there is a limit to the number of locations that breeders can test in, which creates uncertainty when it comes to choosing the best performing hybrids for growers to plant.

 “Finding a better way to predict new hybrid performance in untested locations would be hugely advantageous because breeders would be able to make better decisions on product advancements and product placement,” added Doonan.
 “Within this space, it’s really about developing models to make better decisions, helping to unlock a plant’s full yield potential.”

 This open innovation contest is unique because participants received real-world datasets to develop their models.
 They were given access to eight years’ worth of Syngenta’s hybrid test data in over 2,000 locations to help them make better breeding decisions.
 Submissions came in from all over the world with hundreds of people taking part.

 “There has always been a lot of excitement in this space.
 This year, when we were putting together the judging panel, the judging chair had trouble finding people to serve because they were already working on the challenge themselves or already had a team from their university working on it,” said Doonan.

-The finalists of the latest Syngenta Crop Challenge will be announced on TBA, 2019 and the overall winner will be declared at the 2019 INFORMS Business Analytics Conference.
+The finalists of the latest Syngenta Crop Challenge will be announced in March, 2019 and the overall winner will be declared at the 2019 INFORMS Business Analytics Conference.
 All the entries are currently being evaluated.

 "The quality of the submissions is very good,” Doonan stated.
 “Each year the quality of the submissions improve.”